O2-Czech-Republic/proxima-platform/README.md

     });
  ```
- Creating BatchLogObservable or RandomAccessReader is analogous.
+ Creating BatchLogReader or RandomAccessReader is analogous.

  ### [Apache Beam](https://beam.apache.org/) access to data
  First, create BeamDataOperator as follows: